ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

 1. Why did the software engineer go broke?
-Because he lost his domain in a bet!
+Because he lost too many bits!

-2. Why was the computer cold?
-It left its Windows open!
+2. Why did the computer go to the doctor?
+Because it had a virus!

-3. Why did the cyber security expert always bring a ladder to work?
-Because he wanted to reach new heights in encryption!
+3. Why do programmers prefer dark mode?
+Because light attracts bugs!

-4. Why did the software engineer refuse to play cards?
-Because he was worried about getting dealt a bad stack overflow!
+4. Why did the cybersecurity expert break up with their partner?
+They found out they were phishing for compliments!

 [
-Tue Aug 29 01:06:11 UTC 2023
+Wed Aug 30 01:05:57 UTC 2023
  ]